FAQs - Academics

 Where do Messiah grads go after graduation?

 Many of our Messiah College alumni are working in various professional fields.
 For the past several years, at least 95% of the graduating class reports being employed or being enrolled in a graduate or professional program within 6-9 months after graduation.
+Check out our Career and Professional Development Center page for more information.

 Will I be able to get to know my professors?